 - Recording your income: up to 5 of W-2, 1099-Int, 1099-Div, 1099-R forms

-The amount of any additional fees depends on the amount of work that needs to be done, and is determined on a case-by-case basis.
+The amount of any additional fees depends on how much work needs to be done to complete the return, and is determined on a case-by-case basis.
 Click here for a list of these additional items

-These are charged based on the amount of time required.
+These are charged based on the amount of time required to complete the return.
 Charges are determined on a case-by-case basis.

 Early Bird Special! $20 off for 1040 tax returns prepared and filed by March 15 $10 off for 1040 returns prepared and filed between March 16 and 31

 Special Rates (no schedules except B, no credits, no deductions) One W-2, 1099-R or -SSA: $20 off One W-2 and a no-dependent EITC: $10 off Two or three W-2, 1099-R, -SSA, -Int, or -Div, with no EITC: $10 off

 All specials apply to Form 1040 (personal) returns only.